Sometimes I wonder if making the sensible choice is always so sensible after all.

 I’ve been thinking a little bit about sensibility and being sensible.
 I am now in week 6 of The Artist’s Way.
 Week 6 is about recovering a sense of abundance — a little bit about money and where we put our energy and all that stuff.

-And the sensible me and the creative me seem like they are in struggle.
-I don’t think they’re opposite.
+And the sensible me and the creative me seem like they are in a struggle.
+I don’t think they’re the opposite.
 As I sit here and think about it, I don’t see them as you have the bad angel and the good angel on each shoulder kind of thing.
 It’s not like that.
 I’m reminded of that, but it’s not exactly like that.
-It’s not a good versus evil thing, but it’s an energetic tug-of-war, or a conflict of some sort.
-If I think about it, there is some thing about being sensible.
+It’s not a good versus evil thing, but it’s an energetic tug-of-war or a conflict of some sort.
+If I think about it, there is something about being sensible.

 Sometimes being sensible is about making my decisions with my head only.
 You know, like making the list, and looking at the list and trying to disregard feelings that I have, trying to disregard truths that I feel.

 And this has played into me hesitating from really embracing my life as an artist prior to this moment.
 I think as I get older I do realise for sure, the sensible choice is not always sensible.